-Getting Immunizations in Philadelphia, PA
+Adult Vaccines in Philadelphia, PA

+Some children immunizations’ protective effects might wane over time.
+Your age, occupation, way of life, where you go, and health issues might potentially put you at risk for diseases that can be prevented by vaccination.
 Stay proactive and aware of which vaccinations your little ones will need throughout their lifetime by calling to schedule a one-on-one consultation with your pediatrician at 9th Street Internal Medicine.

 The Hepatitis B vaccine is typically administered immediately after birth to protect individuals from all three forms of Hepatitis B, which are each a serious type of liver infection that can lead to permanent scarring.

 Rotavirus is a highly contagious illness that leads to over 215,000 deaths annually, primarily in young children.
 Adults can also be affected by rotavirus, though they are less likely to experience severe complications.